kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/mindset.jpg
     alt: "Mindset"
     title: "Mindset by Carol C Dweck "
-    text: "In her book, Carol C Dweck divides people into two categories.
+    excerpt: "In her book, Carol C Dweck divides people into two categories.
 People with a fixed mindset believe that our abilities are fixed and can't change them, and people with a growth mindset believe that we can develop any abilities if we spend enough time.
 The fixed mindset limits and prevents us from creating and achieving better things in life.
 With the Growth Mindset, we can grow ourselves and motivate and inspire people around us."
     url: "https://amzn.to/3k2ZDUO"
     btn_label: "Amazon"
     btn_class: "btn--primary"